finos/datahelix/docs/archive/user/alphaFeatures/Interesting.md

 The above generation strategy is called _interesting_ generation in the generator.
 The above list is indicative and designed to give a flavour of what the strategy is trying to achieve.

-The user may also want to generate data that [deliberately violates](DeliberateViolation.md) the given rules for the field, to test that the other product exhibits the expected behaviour when it is provided invalid data.
-If this was the case you might expect to test the system with the following data:

-* no value (otherwise represented as `null`)
-* a string of 5 characters
-* a numeric value
-* a temporal value
-* a boolean value

 The values that the generator will emit for various scenarios are [documented here](../generationTypes/GenerationTypes.md#interesting).
 Some of the scenarios above are not met, see the linked document for their details.